 - What is the difference between V2G and V2H?

-- V2G supplies back to the grid; V2H supplies your home directly.
+- V2G feeds back into the grid; V2H powers your home directly.
 V2H is ideal for dynamic tariffs or for energy autonomy.

 - Does bidirectional charging affect my battery?